 Resource type attributes Description OfflineTimeout (user-defined) Note: This attribute can be overridden.
 Maximum time (in seconds) within which the offline function must complete or else be terminated.
 Type and dimension: integer-scalar Default: 300 seconds OfflineWaitLimit (user-defined) Note: This attribute can be overridden.
 Number of monitor intervals to wait for the resource to go offline after completing the offline procedure.
 Increase the value of this attribute if the resource is likely to take a longer time to go offline.
 Probes fired manually are counted when OfflineWaitLimit is set and the resource is waiting to go offline.
 For example, say the OfflineWaitLimit of a resource is set to 5 and the MonitorInterval is set to 60.
 The resource waits for a maximum of five monitor intervals (five times 60), and if all five monitors within OfflineWaitLimit report the resource as online, it calls the clean agent function.
 If the user fires a probe, the resource waits for four monitor intervals (four times 60), and if the fourth monitor does not report the state as offline, it calls the clean agent function.
-If the user fires another probe, one more monitor cycle is consumed and the resource waits for three monitor intervals (three times 60), and if the third monitor does not report the state as offline, it calls the clean agent function.
+If the user fires another probe, one more monitor cycle is consumed and the resource waits for three monitor intervals (three times 60), and if the third monitor does not report the state as offline, it calls the clean agent source waits for three monitor intervals (three times 60), and if the third monitor does not report the state as offline, it calls the clean agent function.
 Type and dimension: integer-scalar Default: 0 OnlineClass (user-defined) Enables you to control the scheduling class for the online agent function (entry point).
 This attribute controls the class whether the entry point is in C or scripts.
-The following values are valid for this attribute: RT (Real Time) TS (Time Sharing) -1-indicates that VCS does not use this attribute to control the scheduling class of entry points.
+The following values are valid for this attribute: RT (Real Time) TS (Time Sharing) SHR -1-indicates that VCS does not use this attribute to control the scheduling class of entry points.
 Use only one of the following sets of attributes to configure scheduling class and priority for VCS: AgentClass, AgentPriority, ScriptClass, and ScriptPriority Or OnlineClass, OnlinePriority, EPClass, and EPPriority Type and dimension: string-scalar Default: -1